wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-10.&emsp;The use of miracles as spectacles to induce belief is a misunderstanding of their purpose.
+10. The use of miracles as spectacles to induce belief is a misunderstanding of their purpose.

 ::: details Expanded
 The use of miracles as spectacles to induce belief is a misunderstanding of their [miracles’] purpose.